 There is a flag in subframe 4 of the NAV message that tells a receiver when the P code is encrypted into the P(Y) code.
-This security system has been activated by the Control Segment since January of 1994.
-It is done to prevent spoofing from working.
+This security system has been activated by the Control Segment since January 1994.
+It is done to prevent spoofing.
 Spoofing is generation of false transmissions masquerading as the Precise Code.
 This countermeasure called Antispoofing (AS) is accomplished by the modulation of a W-Code to generate the more secure Y-Code that replaces the P code.
 Commercial GPS receiver manufacturers are not authorized to use the P(Y) code directly.
 Therefore, most have developed proprietary techniques both for carrier wave and pseudorange measurements on L2 indirectly.
 There is now a civilian code on L2 (L2C).
 There is also now a military code known as the M code.
 We will discuss both of these later.

 The Navigation Message can be thought of as the NAV Code, but there are others.
 Positioning, one of the primary objectives of GPS, is really the office of the P-Code, the C/A Code and some others that are newer than these legacy codes.
-The P code is the Precise code, The C/A code is the the Civilian Access code.
+The P code is the Precise code, The C/A code is the Civilian Access code.
 They're modulated onto carrier waves.
 For example, when you listen to a radio in your car and the announcer says you're listening to, let's say, 760 megahertz... well, of course, you're not listening to 760 megahertz.
-If you could hear it, it would be a constant buzz.
+You can't hear that.
+Human hearing tops out at about 0.02 megahertz.
 What you hear is the modulation of speech and music onto the 760 megahertz carrier.
 The same idea is used in GPS.
 But with a radio, of course, the modulation is typically a frequency modulation or an amplitude modulation for FM and AM, respectively.
 In GPS, the modulation is done differently.
 Phase modulation is used.
 The image here is intending to show that.
 The P code in the image is a sine wave.
 It has particularly sharp peaks, but it is still a sine wave.
-Please note that up at the top of the blue line, there's a 1 and a 0 and a 1 and a 1 and a 0 and a 0.
-These indicate code chips, a binary code.
+Please note that up at the top of the blue line, there's a sequence of 1's and 0's.
+These indicate code chips of a binary code.

 This technique is called phase modulation.